matthewtglove/flexible-pomo-obsidian/README.md

 Clears the pomo workbench.
 Active note will not be removed if timer is active and not on a break.

+#### Toggle Workbench Location

+Changes the location of workbench from left to right or vice-versa.

+Note: Manual workbench moves are not tracked.
+You will need to trigger command twice.

 #### Show Current Progress

 Invokes a modal that shows the current task items that are new or ticked during a Pomodoro sequence.